-Applications will not be accepted prior to September 1 and must be submitted online or postmarked no later than December 1 in order to be considered.
-If December 1 falls on the weekend, the deadline is the closest Tuesday after December 1.
-The online application will close at 11:59 pm PST on 12/1.
-Note that this is 2:59 am EST on 12/2.
+Applications will not be accepted prior to September 1 and must be submitted online by November 1 in order to be considered.
+If November 1 falls on the weekend, the deadline is the closest Tuesday after November 1.
+The online application will close at 11:59 pm PST on the deadline.
+Note that this is 2:59 am EST on the following day.

 What information and materials are needed for the application?

-In order to apply you will need personal background information, contact information for two recommenders who can speak to your suitability as a workshop participant (we DO NOT ask for letters of recommendation), a writing sample (not more than 9000 words for fiction, not more than 15 pages for poetry) and a statement of plans of not more than 1000 words), and a description of what you hope to get out of the workshops and how you intend to contribute to the development of other Fellows’ work (not more than 300 words).
+In order to apply you will need personal background information, contact information for two recommenders who can speak to your suitability as a workshop participant (we DO NOT ask for letters of recommendation), a writing sample (not more than 9000 words for fiction, not more than 15 pages for poetry) a statement of plans (not more than 1000 words), and a description of what you hope to get out of the workshops and how you intend to contribute to the development of other Fellows’ work (not more than 300 words).

 What is the application fee?

-US$85.
+US$55.
 When you apply online you must pay the fee by credit card.
-If you apply by mail please send a check or money order made payable to Stanford University.
-Do not send cash.

 Do you grant fee waivers?